spyysalo/stringdb-ggp-corpus-docs/index.md

 * Chromosome loci (e.g. _18q21.3_) are not annotated
 * Accession numbers are annotated
 * Engineered construct such as fusion proteins are not annotated; the annotation only targets products that occur naturally.
+* Isoforms such as VEGF165 and VEGF121 as well as splice isoforms of CD44 are annotated

 ### Open issues